-If you have a pool, arrange for a pool service to handle the maintenance while you are away, and it is a good idea to schedule for exterior pest control while you are gone.Continue to 5 of 10 below.
+If you have a pool, arrange for a pool service to handle the maintenance while you are away.
+It is a good idea to schedule an exterior pest control service while you are gone.Continue to 5 of 10 below.

 05 of 10

-It's easy to forget about the garage and what is in it, so do a walk-through before you depart.
+It's easy to forget about the garage and what is in it.
+Do a walk-through before you depart.
 If you are leaving a car in the garage, disconnect the battery.
 You might even want to cover the vehicle to protect it from dust.

 If you have a golf cart, put distilled water in the battery up to (but not over) the water fill line and unplug it.
 Also, unplug the garage door opener.
-If you have any, remove propane tanks and combustible/flammable chemicals, safely dispose of them or give them to someone for safekeeping.Continue to 6 of 10 below.
+If you have propane tanks and combustible/flammable chemicals, safely dispose of them or give them to someone for safekeeping.Continue to 6 of 10 below.

 06 of 10

 Don't forget to turn off ceiling fans, indoors and out.
 Turn off the air conditioner or set the thermostat if you'll be leaving the A/C on.
 Some people turn off the A/C completely.
 Some leave it on but at a high temperature, like 90 or 95 depending on the items in the house, such as artwork that will dry out in the heat, a security system that only functions at a specific temperature range, or a vast wine collection that can go bad in the heat, consider setting the temperature lower—but know that your electric bill will be higher for the extra cooling.

 Also, if you have natural gas, turn off the gas at the main valve and make sure to turn the water heater off.
 Open the doors to the washer and dryer, the dishwasher, and any other appliance that typically seals up.Continue to 7 of 10 below.